For nearly 20 years,

 How long will it take?

 Be sure we know your amp is being shipped.
 Package it in a HEAVY DUTY (double corrugated) shipping carton with plenty of shock absorbing packing material.
-If you must use foam "peanuts" please put the cabinet in a plastic bag.
+PLEASE NO foam peanuts!
 We like a couple layers of the thick, large size bubble wrap.
-(Shipping tips will be posted elsewhere on this site soon.)
+We'll use your carton and shipping materials to return your cabinet to you, or replace them (for an extra charge) if we feel they are inadequate for safe shipping.
 Insure the package for its full value.
 Unless you specify (and pay for) a higher amount of coverage, UPS and Fedex only insure your package for $100.
-It's a good idea to put both the main and return addresses inside the box in addition to the one on the outside.
-Please include phone numbers and email addresses.
-Our shipping address is below -VINTAGE-AMP RESTORATION
+It's a good idea to put a duplicate shipping label inside the box in addition to the one on the outside.
+Please include a note with any specific instructions, your name, shipping address, phone number and email address.
+Our shipping address is below

 728 Karlsruhe Pl.